Reventlow

-The Reventlow family is a Holstein and Mecklenburg Dano-German noble family, which belongs to the Equites Originarii Schleswig-Holstein.
+The Reventlow family is an ancient Holstein and Mecklenburg Dano-German noble family, which belongs to the Equites Originarii Schleswig-Holstein.
 Alternate spellings include Revetlo, Reventlo, Reventlau, Reventlou, Reventlow, Refendtlof and Reffentloff.

 History

 In 1223, Godescalcus de Revetlo of Holstein was first mentioned in writing.
 He was vassal of Count Albrecht of Orlamünde and Holstein.
 In 1236 and 1258, Thitlevus de Revetlow was in Mecklenburg in the wake of the Prince Johann I. In both countries, members of the family were able to gain significant professional and economic positions over time.

 The old Holstein line, also found from the 14th to the 16th century in Funen, ended in 1752.
 With the extinction of the Gallentiner branch in 1772, the Mecklenburg branch also ended.
 Relatives from this branch, however, had previously settled in the Duchy of Schleswig.
 From Ziesendorf (in Mecklenburg) came Detlef Reventlow, who was appointed chancellor of Christian IV of Denmark in 1632.
 He was progenitor of two new branches, both of which came to great influence.

-The older branch acquired the Danish lord-dignity in 1767.
+By royal letters patent in 1767, the senior line was elevated to the Danish dignity of Lensgreve by primogeniture, one of seven extant Danish noble lines to hold the dignity by royal patent rather than by succession to a former fief.